-Inclement weather and other circumstances may occasionally cause the Lynchburg College campus to lose power.
+Inclement weather and other circumstances may occasionally cause the University of Lynchburg campus to lose power.
 In the event of a power failure please be aware of the answers to these commonly asked questions.

 Frequently Asked Questions Regarding a Power Outage